57 Fahrenheit To Centigrade

 Q3: Are there other temperature scales besides Fahrenheit and Celsius?

 A3: Yes, the Kelvin scale is another widely used temperature scale.
-It's an absolute temperature scale, with 0 Kelvin representing absolute zero, the theoretical point where all molecular motion ceases.
+Even so, it's an absolute temperature scale, with 0 Kelvin representing absolute zero, the theoretical point where all molecular motion ceases.
 The Kelvin scale is frequently used in scientific research and engineering.

 Q4: Why is the conversion factor 5/9 or 9/5?